-DOC5.6.6.4 Once the Generator, has indicated to NGC via the DNO the date and time that the Power Generating Module can achieve the parameters previously registered or submitted, NGC shall either accept this information or require the Generator to demonstrate the restoration of the capability by means of a repetition of the test referred to in DOC5.6.7 by an instruction requiring the DNO to ensure on 48 hours’ notice that such a test is carried out by the Generator.
+DOC5.6.6.4 Once the Generator, has indicated to NGESO via the DNO the date and time that the Power Generating Module can achieve the parameters previously registered or submitted, NGESO shall either accept this information or require the Generator to demonstrate the restoration of the capability by means of a repetition of the test referred to in DOC5.6.7 by an instruction requiring the DNO to ensure on 48 hours’ notice that such a test is carried out by the Generator.

 DOC5.6.6.5 The provisions of this DOC5.6.6 will apply to such further test.